Get financial adviser coach blog updates via email.

-Advisory Firm’s That Are “Going Out Of Business” Without Even Realising It
+Some Advisory Firm’s Are “Going Out Of Business” Without Even Realising It

 by Tony Vidler I have a strong sense that a lot of advisory firms are “going out of business” at the moment and don’t even realise it.
-Markets are going well, and commission and fee rates are still at the high end of the scale, and there are still plenty of consumers using […]
+For a very long time markets were going well, and commission and fee rates were at the high end of the scale, and there were plenty […]

 by Tony Vidler Focus.
-It is one of the noticeable differences between those who are successful, and those who are frustrated.
-The ability to focus on the things that matter that is often what separates them.
+It is one of the most noticeable differences between those who are successful, and those who are frustrated.
+The ability to focus on what matters most is often what separates the two.
 It is hardly surprising either given that it is definitely harder to be a successful financial adviser […]